-The CAN Controller has a total of 10 interrupt vectors: two external interrupts (INT0 and INT1), three timer interrupts (timers 0, 1 and 2), a serial port interrupt, a PCA, a CAN interrupt, a timer overrun interrupt and an ADC.
+The Micro-controller has a total of 9 interrupt vectors: two external interrupts (INTO and INT1), three timer interrupts (timers 0, 1 and 2), a serial port interrupt, a PCA, a timer overrun interrupt and an ADC.
 These interrupts are shown below.